11 REASONS TO VISIT QUÉBEC CITY, QC

 Here are a few restaurants I recommend you check out in Nanaimo:

 New York Style Pizza & Pasta (Downtown) (299 Wallace St, Nanaimo, BC V9R 5B4).
-It’s one of Nanaimo’s oldest restaurants, and in 2009, their pizza was proclaimed the best in the city!
-As the name suggests, their menu features many pizza and pasta dishes, but also salads, like their Manhattan Salad.
+It’s one of Nanaimo’s oldest restaurants.
+In 2009, their pizza was proclaimed the best in the city!
+Their menu features many pizza and pasta dishes, but also salads, like the Manhattan Salad.

 If you feel like lunch (or satisfying your sweet tooth), take the bus to Columbia Bakery (2151 Bowen Road, Nanaimo, BC V9S 1H8).
 They offer many European pastries (e.g. apple strudels and “Bienenstichkuchen” (bee sting cake)), but also savory sandwiches, breads, soups, and pretzels.